The Coral Walls a one-of-a-kind art piece was inspired by the Heart of Sharjah coral walls.

 Vol. 2

-"The Coral Wall" Series Volume 2
+"The Coral Wall" Sculpture Series Volume 2

 Have you ever heard of subaqueous dunes before?
 If you live in the UAE, you must be familiar with sand dunes due to deserts in the region, but what if these dunes are underwater?
 Then, we call them “subaqueous dunes” common in oceans, seas, and rivers.
 For those who are into diving or snorkeling, you must have come across the unique beauty of subaqueous dunes.